There are several ways in which students can successfully prepare for the GRCC Job Fair. For more information, look below.

 It is essential that you research information about the companies you are interested in and their open positions before attending the job fair.
 Not only does this make it easier for you to create conversation with the recruiter, but also helps you to tailor your résumé and cover letter to appeal specifically to that organization.
 Doing research also demonstrates impressive qualities to the recruiter as it shows that you are thorough and willing to put time and effort into achieving your goals.
 You can conduct research the following ways:

 Research what specific positions each company is hiring for.
+Specific instructions for viewing job fair openings will be posted once a job fair has been scheduled.

 - Research each company at their website by reading their mission statement and other informational pages.